nabto/cordova-plugin-nabto/README.md

 ## Limitations

 - Only Android and iOS support
-- No streaming or tunnel API
+- No streaming API
-- Handling of other Cordova errors (becomes a `NabtoStatus`)
+- Handling of rare other Cordova errors (becomes a `NabtoStatus`)

 ## Installation